 Various other course related .pdfs, videos, and podcasts

 Help with reviewing and editing your guest posts before they are submitted–as in someone will spend quite a bit of time on helping you with your post.

 Access to weekly video conferences Jon where guest posts are reviewed and Q&A sessions.

-The next best part is that the course teaches you how to guest post in a methodical and process orientated way.
+I also appreciate that the course teaches you how to guest post in a methodical and process orientated way.
 The course defines guest posting as a process and then explains each step of the process to you.